raselratan/python-basic-to-advance/README.md

 ## Rules

-a.
-Must begin with a letter (a-z, A-Z) or an underscore (\_).
+- Must begin with a letter (a-z, A-Z) or an underscore (\_).
-b.
-Subsequent characters can include letters, numbers (0-9), or underscores.
+- Subsequent characters can include letters, numbers (0-9), or underscores.
-c.
-Cannot be a reserved keyword (e.g., if, for, while, etc.).
+- Cannot be a reserved keyword (e.g., if, for, while, etc.).
-d.
-Case-sensitive: myVariable and myvariable are different.
+- Case-sensitive: myVariable and myvariable are different.

 <!-- Value Assign -->